 Why Single Deck Games are Better

 Why is a single deck game better for the player than a multiple deck game?
-I must get asked that question at least once a day because the reason isn't very obvious to most blackjack players.
+I must get asked that question at least once a day by users from Finland because the reason isn’t very obvious to most Finnish blackjack players.
 But one of the major reasons is simply due to the fact that you will be dealt more blackjack hands in a single deck game compared to a multiple deck game.
-Here's why this is so.
+Here’s why this is so.

 Suppose you took a single deck of cards, shuffled them, and then randomly picked one card.
 What is the probability that you’ll pick an ace?
 Since there are four aces in a single deck of cards, the chance of drawing one of those aces is the ratio of 4 over 52.
 Once you draw the ace, you are left with 51 cards to draw a ten-value card.
 There are 16 ten-value cards in a deck of cards (the four tens, jacks, queens and kings) so the chance of drawing one is the ratio of 16 over 51.
 If you multiply these two ratios, you will compute the probability of getting an ace followed by a ten-value card in a single deck to be 2.41%.

 However, you could have just as easily drawn the ten-value card first then the ace.
 Therefore the overall probability of getting a blackjack hand in a single deck game is twice 2.415 or 4.82%.
 This translates into one blackjack out of every 20.72 hands, an important statistic in blackjack.

 For a 6-deck game the chance of drawing the ace as the first card is the ratio 24 over 312.
 The chance of drawing the ten-value as the second card is the ratio 96 over 311.
 Multiply the two ratios and you get 2.37%.
 Double it and you get 4.74%, which is, less than the 4.82% probability of getting a blackjack in a single deck game.